 Living a life of service guides and directs our interactions.
 We can serve by bringing the principles of genuine love and respect to all our encounters with friends, family, neighbors and those with whom we spend a good deal of our day.
 Acts of seva arise through our efforts to promote a flow in our interactions with others.
 While the results of our efforts may appear to be an act of kindness towards another, our intention is to act with an open heart, without desire for reward or recognition.

 Service does not mean accepting only the tasks for which we're trained, or facing only the situations that are easy.
 Service means doing what's needed, even if it's difficult or unfamiliar.
 We grow when we approach things we know nothing about with an open heart.
 If the results aren't what we had hoped, as long as we stay open, we still come out ahead.
 Requests that challenge us represent opportunities to make big advances in the practice.
 When we face difficult tasks with the same joy and enthusiasm with which we face easy ones, we have the opportunity to grow a lot.

 Another way to serve is to participate in our spiritual community, which exists to support our spiritual growth.
 Residents at the Movement Center all contribute to the ongoing operation and maintenance of the kitchen, building, gardens and programs.

 For non-residents, spending part of a day helping at the Movement Center is one way to give back to that which serves us.
 Service days are held twice a month at The Movement Center on Saturday mornings, and there are a wide variety of projects in which those attending may participate.

 Some examples of the kinds of activities that happen on Service Days are:

-- painting, carpentry, and general maintenance work in the building,
+painting, carpentry, and general repair and maintenance work in the building